The individuals listed below are Christians (past and present) who are

 author, speaker and broadcaster.

-noted Bible scholar, he has been praised in
+Bible scholar and author, he has been praised in

 several Christian publications for his writing.
 Moody Monthly noted his book on the